 DHS Office for Civil Rights and Civil Liberties

-- The DHS Disability Access Working Group was established to further the Department's commitment to the principles of the Rehabilitation Act, and full inclusion and equal access for individuals with disabilities in DHS programs and activities.
-Through this Working Group, Components work together to share strategies for effective communication, physical accessibility, and reasonable accommodation for individuals with disabilities; and then coordinate the use of these approaches across the Department.
+- The DHS Disability Access Working Group was established to further the Department's commitment to the principles of the Rehabilitation Act and full inclusion and equal access for individuals with disabilities in DHS programs and activities.
+Through this Working Group, Components work together to share strategies for effective communication, program accessibility, physical accessibility, and reasonable accommodations and modifications for individuals with disabilities; and then coordinate the use of these approaches across the Department.